 - The license of a person with 2 OUI offenses may be reinstated after serving 9 months of the 3-year suspension if the person installs and maintains an approved ignition interlock device for a period of 2 years in the vehicle the person operates.

 - The license of a person with 3 OUI offenses may be reinstated after serving 3 years of the 6-year suspension if the person installs and maintains an approved interlock device for a period of 3 years in the vehicle the person operates.

 - The license of a person with 4 or more OUI offenses may be reinstated after the total period of suspension is served and only if an interlock device is installed and maintained for a total of 4 years.
 Ignition interlock is only mandatory for restoration if the fourth offense occurred after August 31, 2008.

-If you are dealing with a violation occurring prior to September 1, 2008, the length of suspension time may be different than those indicated above.
-If you have been accused by the police in Maine of OUI, “Operating Under the Influence of Alcohol or Drugs”, Habitual Offender (HO), Operating under Suspension (OAS), possession of a controlled drug or any alleged motor vehicle or criminal offense, feel free to call Attorney John Webb today at 207-283-6400 and arrange a free consultation to discuss your case or visit: www.nicholswebb.com or www.OUIhotline.com.
+If you have been accused by the police in Maine of OUI, “Operating Under the Influence of Alcohol or Drugs”, Habitual Offender (HO), Operating under Suspension (OAS), possession of a controlled drug or any alleged motor vehicle or criminal offense, feel free to call DUI lawyer near me John Webb today at 207-283-6400 and arrange a free consultation to discuss your case.